typeable/octopod/README.md

 Octopod is a way for you to provide a simple interface for managing instances of a service in your Kubernetes cluster.
 Anything you can describe in a Helm Chart, any member of team can deploy.
 No matter how complex the deployment process is.

-The recipe is simple: you provide a url to your Helm chart, Octopod then automatically extracts the possible configuration that the Chart can have, and automatically manages the lifecycle of the services.
+The recipe is simple: you provide a url to your Helm repo, Octopod then automatically extracts the possible configuration that the Chart can have, and automatically manages the lifecycle of the services.
 What users see is just a simple web interface:

 ## 🖥 Demo